 “So many autistics are burned-out… as the world is not well suited for us, on every level even the intensity of light and sound, so you are not sure if you have a place in this world, with your room being the only place you can control and that can really create a will to disappear from the world” (E).

-Preliminary findings from these two studies, provide support for the feasibility and rationale for the proposed study.
-Study 1 demonstrates autistic community to be at elevated suicide risk.
-However, it did not measure potential constructs that risk factors for suicidality such as burnout, autism identity and camouflage.
-Study 2 pointed to AB as highly relevant to understanding suicide risk among autistic people.
+The preliminary findings from these two studies support for the feasibility and rationale for the proposed program of research.
+Study 1 demonstrates that members of the autistic community have an elevated suicide risk.
+However, we did not measure potential risk factors for suicidality such as burnout, autism identity, and camouflage.
+Study 2 pointed to AB as highly relevant to understanding suicide risk in autistic people.